A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

 Algorithmically, the primary distinction from \texttt{GLB-OMD} of \citet{zhang2025onepass} lies in the Hessian-based confidence weighting.
-Specifically, once $\vx_t$ is selected and a corrupted reward $\tilde{r}_t$ is observed, the learner assigns a confidence weight ${w_t} = \min\{ 1 , {\alpha g(\tau_t)}/ {\lVert \vx_t \rVert_{\mH_t^{-1}}} \}$ to the negative likelihood function (Eqn.~\eqref{eq:corrupted-loss}), where $\lVert \vx_t \rVert_{\mH_t^{-1}}/ g(\tau_t)$ quantifies the uncertainty in the direction of $\vx_t$ relative to the dispersion of reward distribution, $g(\tau_t)$.
-When $\mu(z) = z$, ${w_t}$ is the same as that proposed by \citet{he2022corruption} for \emph{linear} bandits with adversarial corruptions; for nonlinear $\mu$, ${w_t}$ is curvature-dependent, following the standard recipe for obtaining curvature-dependent regret bounds~\citep{abeille2021logistic,zhang2025onepass}.
-By design, ${w_t}$ adaptively discounts observations from directions with high uncertainty, which are more susceptible to adversarial noise.
-The learner updates the online estimator $\vtheta_{t+1}$ via online mirror descent (OMD)~\citep{beck-teboulle,zhao2024adaptivity,orabona-textbook}, while the Hessian matrix $\mH_{t+1}$ is updated cumulatively and \emph{weighted} by ${w_t}$.
+Once $\vx_t$ is selected and a corrupted reward $\tilde{r}_t$ is observed, the learner assigns a confidence weight ${w_t} = \min\{ 1 , {\alpha g(\tau_t)}/ {\lVert \vx_t \rVert_{\mH_t^{-1}}} \}$ to the negative log-likelihood function (Eqn.~\eqref{eq:corrupted-loss}), where $\lVert \vx_t \rVert_{\mH_t^{-1}}/ g(\tau_t)$ quantifies the uncertainty along the direction of $\vx_t$ relative to the reward dispersion $g(\tau_t)$.
+Thus, ${w_t}$ discounts observations from highly uncertain directions, which are more vulnerable to adversarial corruption.
+Intuitively, ${w_t}\approx 1$ means that the direction of $\vx_t$ has been sufficiently explored, so the observation is incorporated almost as in the standard likelihood loss; a smaller ${w_t}$ suppresses observations from directions where the learner remains uncertain and hence vulnerable to corruption.
+The parameter $\alpha>0$ sets this trust threshold, and is tuned in \Cref{theorem:regret}.

-${w_t} \approx 1$ indicates that the direction of $\vx_t$ has been explored sufficiently, implying the observation is reliable enough to be fully incorporated.
-Indeed, when ${w_t} = 1$, we recover the standard likelihood loss, implying that the observed corrupted reward is deemed trustworthy.
-Conversely, a low ${w_t}$ suppresses the influence of arm $\vx_t$ in directions where the learner remains uncertain.
-The parameter $\alpha > 0$ determines the threshold for this trust, for which we provide a theoretically optimal choice to ensure the desired regret bounds (\Cref{theorem:regret}).
-This mechanism ensures that the estimator remains stable under adversarial corruptions, while adapting to the problem's curvature.
+When $\mu(z) = z$, ${w_t}$ is reduced to the confidence weight of \citet{he2022corruption} for \emph{linear} bandits.
+For nonlinear $\mu$, ${w_t}$ depends on the accumulative local curvatures, following the standard recipe for obtaining curvature-dependent regret bounds in the GLB framework~\citep{abeille2021logistic,zhang2025onepass}.
+The online OMD update then accumulates the weighted curvature information at the local update $\vtheta_{t+1}$ paired with the arm $\vx_t$ that has matching time index to it into $\mH_{t+1}$.